arnotos/Brokers-Traders/README.md

 First TCPClientListener bash :
 - Write "a" for acyclic trader.
-- Press enter to connect to the broker.
+- Press enter to connect to the broker and to subscribe.

 Second TCPClientListener bash :
 - Write "c" cyclic trader.
-- Press enter to connect to the broker.
+- Press enter to connect to the broker and to subscribe.

 Then launch 1 ApacheMQ->Publisher.java